chetansinghsajwan/notes/git/credentials.md

 - cache

 	Cache credentials in memory for a short period of time.
-See [git-credential-cache[1]](https://git-scm.com/docs/git-credential-cache) for details.
+See [git-credential-cache](git/credential-cache) for details.

 - store

+	Store credentials on disk in plain text.
+See [git-credential-store](git/credential-store) for details.

 Without any credential helpers defined, Git will try the following strategies to ask the user for usernames and passwords: